 Before and after our trip to Iceland, one of the first things almost everyone that knows or follows me asked was if I’m going or if I went to The Blue Lagoon.
-After an almost 6 hour flight, spending what seemed like forever in the car rental office, shower, lunch, and a quick nap, visiting the Blue Lagoon was the first activity on our group trip to Iceland.
-If you’re planning a trip to Iceland and want to visit the Blue Lagoon, read along to see if it is worth spending your money.
+After an almost 6-hour flight, spending what seemed like forever in the car rental office, showering, having lunch, and a quick nap, visiting the Blue Lagoon was the first activity on our group trip to Iceland.
+If you’re planning a trip to Iceland and want to visit the Blue Lagoon, read about my Blue Lagoon experience, including things to do while visiting, and if it is worth spending your money on.

 Blue Lagoon Iceland Facts

-The Blue Lagoon is one of, if not the most popular attractions in Iceland.
-Although Iceland has many natural hot springs, the Blue Lagoon Iceland is a man-made geothermal spa.
-The warm waters are rich in minerals like silica and sulfur and water temperature in the bathing and swimming area averages 37–39 °C (99–102 °F).
-The Blue Lagoon also operates a research and development facility to help find cures for skin ailments like psoriasis.
+Iceland’s Blue Lagoon is one of Iceland’s most popular tourist attractions.
+Although Iceland has many natural hot water springs, Blue Lagoon Iceland is a man-made geothermal spa by a nearby geothermal power plant.
+The warm water is rich in minerals like silica and sulfur and water temperature in the bathing and swimming area averages 37–39 °C (99–102 °F).
+The Blue Lagoon also operates a research and development facility to help find cures for skin diseases and ailments like psoriasis.

 Important Things to Know When Visiting the Blue Lagoon